 Mr. Netanyahu faces a corruption charge.

 Benjamin Netanyahu is elected prime minister of Israel.

 Browse the NewsHour's coverage of the Middle East.

-Dr. Amos Perlmutter, professor of politics at American University, answers:
+Dr. Amos Perlmutter, professor of government at American University, answers: